 For many years, a conventional assumption in economic models was that each person made financial decisions that would be most profitable for them.
 Former Cornell University professor Richard C. Thaler rocked the boat when he observed that not all financial decision making was so rational—that decision makers often acted against their own interests.
 Thaler, who won the Nobel Prize in Economics in 2017, and others established the field of behavioral economics, which looks to psychology and sociology to try to explain how preference, bias, and social behavior impact economies.

-Scott E. Yonker, The Charles H. Dyson School of Applied Economics and Management, studies these deviations from rationality—which he calls the human element—in finance.
+Scott E. Yonker, Applied Economics and Management, studies these deviations from rationality—which he calls the human element—in finance.
 Yonker witnessed the human element firsthand while working at an investment advisory firm before completing his PhD.
 When he started research as a student, much of the literature focused on individual investors and how their biases influenced decisions.

 “I was more interested in managers,” Yonker says.
 “Because in my experience, they were also very biased.
 And the decisions they make impact a lot of people’s lives.”
 The Lynn A. Calpeter Sesquicentennial Faculty Fellow in Finance, Yonker has since uncovered key variables that could lead to improved models and best practices for the most powerful decision makers in the financial industry.

 Using Public Records to Infer CEO Bias